friveramariani/PRCubeStars/updates.md

 [<img src="Images/ASMStory-2017-08-04_14-36-37.jpg" alt="hi" class="inline"/>](https://micronow.org/science/analyzing-the-stratospheres-fungal-microbiome/)
 #### [Analyzing the Stratosphere’s Fungal Microbiome](https://micronow.org/science/analyzing-the-stratospheres-fungal-microbiome/)
-**(August 4th, 2017)**: **Excellent summary** of the PRCubeStars story shared by the [American Society for Microbiology](https://www.asm.org/) through their recently developed website [MicroNow](https://micronow.org/), which is dedicate to curating and aggregating information related to microbial sciences.
+**(August 4th, 2017)**: **Excellent summary** of the PRCubeStars story shared by the [American Society for Microbiology](https://www.asm.org/) through their recently developed website [MicroNow](https://micronow.org/), which is dedicated to curating and aggregating information related to microbial sciences.

 <img src="Images/Perlan2-August3rd2017.jpg" alt="hi" class="inline"/>
 #### August 3rd Perlan II flight
-**(August 3rd, 2017)**: **Virtual Cockpit recordings** of the Perlan II flight on August3rd, 2017.
-In this flight, the Perlan II reached, again, beyond 30,000 ft above sea level
+**(August 3rd, 2017)**: **Virtual Cockpit recordings** of the Perlan II flight on August 3rd, 2017.
+In this flight, the Perlan II reached, again, an altitude beyond 30,000 ft above sea level.

 <img src="Images/30000ft.jpg" alt="hi" class="inline"/>
 #### August 1st Perlan II flight: above 30000 feet
-**(August 1st, 2017)**: **Perlan II flight**, and the first time this during this summer that is has reached above 30000 feet above sea level during a test flight.
+**(August 1st, 2017)**: **Perlan II flight**, in which for the first time this summer reaching above 30000 feet above sea level during a test flight.

 <iframe src="https://spark.adobe.com/video/Q5jORZtrP7Itx/embed"  width="960" height="540" frameborder="0" allowfullscreen></iframe>
 #### Video updates of PRCubeStars
-**(July 27th, 2017)**: Find here a short video of the PRCubeStars, in which we share information about who we are (to refresh your memory), including studetns and mentors, what is the mission of the project, and what have been able to carry out so far. **Enjoy the video!**
+**(July 27th, 2017)**: Find here a **short video of the PRCubeStars**, in which we share information about who we are (to refresh your memory), including studetns and mentors, what is the mission of the project, and experiments we have been able to carry out so far. **Enjoy the video!**

 [<img src="Images/PerlanII_Infographics.jpg" alt="hi" class="inline"/>](https://www.graphicnews.com/en/pages/35626/AVIATION_Perlan_II_glider_altitude_record_bid)